zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab3-mysql-to-hdfs/ggbd-workshop-lab3-mysql-to-hdfs.md

 Time to Complete - Approximately 30 minutes

-## STEPS

-1. If already at a Unix prompt, you can access the Lab Menu by typing the alias ‘labmenu’
+ If already at a Unix prompt, you can access the Lab Menu by typing the alias ‘labmenu’

 ## Before You Begin
 For the Lab terminal session: